SteveSmith16384/SimplePlatformer/readme.md

-# CO-OP PLATFORMER
+# A SIMPLE PLATFORMER
 A simple multiplayer platformer.
 Avoid falling off the bottom of the screen.
+The game goes on until everyone runs out of lives, and the winner is the player with the highest score.

 Written by Stephen Smith.